Tom's Musical Timeline 1974-2023

 February 2006 – I decide to create a CD of my hits under the Fancy Dancers name, having a CD burner on my computer.
 This opens a whole new playing field for me and I issue ‘I was never your age.’

 Dec 12 2008 – I sign up with CD Baby in the USA, first with Pagan Love Songs by The Fancy Dancers.
 CD Baby allows me to upload music and release it digitally to exclusive partners such as iTunes, Amazon Music and Google Music.
 A Pandora’s box is opened for me, and over the following five years I issue my catalogue over the internet.
-I'm still with CD Baby after twelve years & counting.
+I'm still with CD Baby after fifteen years & counting.

 March 8th 2010 – After almost nine years I return to the stage at Crabby Joe’s Woodstock, ON in the Heart FM talent search.
 Stan and I perform two songs as The Absolute Beginners.
 We are out of our depth as the seniors of the contest, and the three judges rake us over the coals.
 I'm berated for having my lyrics printed out on the floor, because I should know my own lyrics?
 How many bands use teleprompters?
 It was a lame experience anyway, having my old boss judge me?